jupyterlab/jupyterlab/docs/source/user/extensions.rst

     avoid installing extensions you do not trust, and watch out for any extensions trying to masquerade as a trusted extension.

-The newly installed extension may require to restart JupyterLab.
+The newly installed extension may require JupyterLab to be restarted.

 Managing Installed Extensions